Sizing and scalability considerations

 The following table lists the Kubernetes cluster sizing requirements:

-The Kubernetes cluster sizing requirements listed are for single BMC Helix IT Service Management environment installation in a cluster.
+The Kubernetes cluster sizing requirements listed are for single BMC Helix Service Management environment installation in a cluster.
 To setup multiple environments, based on the number of environments, add the vCPU and RAM requirements for each installation.